devngeni/Ngeni-Official-Website/README.md

 # NGENI-Final-V
+- EastAfrika's largest Web3 Developer Studio🔥Team50+|1045 coding hrs P/W|34dApps✨
-This is the final version of our official website, created using react, from the  ❤️ of East Africa
+- This is the final version of our official website, created using react, from the  ❤️ of East Africa

 ## Getting Started